 14 — Fill each glass with the delicious Mojito.

-Notes and FAQs In Making A Refreshing Mojito Pitcher Recipe
+Recipe Notes for Making a Refreshing Mojito Pitcher Recipe

 You can also get creative and add some fresh fruit to make some very nice variations such as: